iSaluki/SFML-tmxlite-test/README.md

-# A very basic SFML test
+# A very basic SFML/tmxlite test

 This repository contains a super basic test project.
 It uses SFML to handle drawing and user input and tmxlite to load a tilemap from Tiled.